 Israelis had high hopes for the retreat, seeing in it a new template for Arab-Israeli harmony: Do as the outside world demands and then make it clear that any future trespasses will be dealt with severely.
 The government of Ehud Barak put Hezbollah (and its Syrian and Iranian backers) on notice that it would not tolerate further aggression.
 The world nodded in agreement.
 Most Israelis happily thought themselves safer than before the retreat.

-To build on this base, Prime Minister Ehud Barak, in July 2000, convinced President Clinton to host a summit for Yasser Arafat and himself.
+To build on this base, Barak convinced President Clinton to host a summit in July 2000 for Yasser Arafat and himself.
 At Camp David, he offered unprecedented concessions, hoping to close the Palestinian account like he thought he had just closed the Lebanese one.
 Trouble was, both Hezbollah and the Palestinians drew the opposite lesson from this retreat.
 Hezbollah crowed how Islamic forces in the "smallest Arab country" had caused Israel to retreat in "defeat and resignation."

 As for Arafat, rather than be inspired by Israeli goodwill, he saw an Israel weak and demoralized.
 Inspired by Hezbollah's success, he and the Palestinian body politic lost interest in diplomacy and what it could bring-the partial attainment of their goals.
 Instead, they adopted the Hezbollah model of force in order to attain complete victory.